 The recommended Cold Steel Pendleton Hunter has a Rockwell hardness of around 59 which is on the higher end.

-However, the two most important factors in selecting the best hunting knife for any particular purpose is that it be aesthetically pleasing to you and that it feel comfortable in your hand.
+Overall, the two most important factors in selecting the best hunting knife for any particular purpose is that it be aesthetically pleasing to you and that it feel comfortable in your hand.
 So, after your initial impression leads you to a knife that you really like, then consider the blade shape, the blade length, the steel from which the knife is made, as well as the overall size of the knife before making a purchase.
+Also, for other views on hunting knives check out this site.

 I’m going to leave you with a useful video which shares some of the truth’s about hunting knives: